 - But sweat and skin secretions can make one person more attractive to a mosquito than another.

 - Size matters—evidence suggests mosquitoes prefer men over women, adults over children and larger people over smaller people.
-It’s also thought being pregnant makes you a mosquito magnet.
+It’s also thought being pregnant (by the way we have a pregnancy holiday insurance page if you are pregnant and travelling) makes you a mosquito magnet.
 This is because larger people produce more heat and carbon dioxide than others.

 - Mosquitoes are said to be the deadliest animals on Earth, as more deaths are associated with the insects than any other animal on the planet.